Navalag/PHP_pool/README.md

 ### SHORT INTRODUCTION:

-The aim of this PHP Boot camp is to learn basics of **web programming** for two super-intensive weeks (about 190 hours with a computer).
+The aim of this PHP Boot camp is to learn basics of **web programming** in two super-intensive weeks (about 190 hours with a computer).
 This project is the gateway to all of the 42 curriculum web projects.
 It addresses the fundamentals related to this technology including daily projects and weekend rushes.

 ### Objectives - HTML/CSS | PHP Functions | Web Servers | SQL | PHP Objects | javaScript | jQuery